Perhaps parents can learn the principles of tantrum control by watching a few youtube tantrum videos.

 Edmunds uses the term "stability control" for ESC.

 If it's optional on a trim then that typically means its could have been purchased as a standalone option, but few buyers did that so its probably going to be like looking for a needle in a haystack.
+(But VWs might be an exception to this rule - at least it seems to me to be easier to find a used VW with ESC as a standalone feature.)

 Finally, you need to be aware that all these web sites, and other information sources, have errors.
 IIHS and Safecar conflict on the 2008 Malibu Hybrid.
 IIHS and Safecar both ignore the conversion van aftermarket where cargo van versions of certain passeger van models have been converted to passenger vans that don't have ESC.
 Edmunds lists the 2008 Malibu LS as having ESC, but it's not available on that trim.
 You need to confirm that the vehicle you buy has ESC.
 Used car ads, salespeople, and even window stickers are not reliable.
 Consulting the owner's manual will help.
 There is typically an off button for ESC or an icon that lights up during the icon check.
 (The icon check happens when you turn the key at or before starting the car.)
 It's not easy because almost every car maker has it's own product name for ESC: